risd-creative-programming/s14-creative-programming-projects/readme.md

 Every student will be required to maintain an online log, blog or website detailing their progress on their project, with **weekly** detailed updates.
 This will be required to receive a final grade in the class.

 ##Check-ins
-There will be check-in weeks on weeks there is no group meeting.
-You can sign up for an individual Skype/GoogleHangout check-in with either Evelyn or Lauren, you do not need sign up with your main advisor.
+There will be remote check-in weeks on weeks there is no in-person class meeting.
+You can sign up for an individual Skype/GoogleHangout check-ins with either Evelyn or Lauren, you do not need sign up with your main advisor.
 There will be various time slots during the check-in weeks, see the sign-up [here (TBD)]().

 ##Project Updates
 Add your name and project blog link here!